API Testing

 Uses product requirement & specification documents as the source of truthUses desired performance and availability metrics as the input

-Functional and non-functional testing combine to produce a comprehensive quality assurance (QA) strategy.
-Functional testing ensures the program performs as intended, whereas non-functional testing ensures the application is user-friendly, dependable, and secure.
-Integrating both testing methods enables teams to develop software products that are not only functionally accurate, but also robust and user-centric, meeting both business and user requirements.
+Functional and non-functional testing together create a complete quality assurance (QA) strategy.
+Functional testing, as mentioned, ensures the program performs as it should, and non-functional testing ensures the application is user-friendly, dependable and secure.
+Combining both testing methods helps teams develop functionally accurate and robust software products that meet both business and user requirements.

 Functional API Testing Example